bougui505/quicksom/README.md

                         name of pickle to load --recompute_cluster   if set, periodic topology is used --batch BATCH         Batch size
+  --subset              Use the user defined clusters instead of the expanded
+                        partition.
 ```
 The SOM object is also importable from python scripts to use
 directly in your analysis pipelines.